danieltjw/aifutures/README.md

 The gains in benefits (higher standards of living, healthcare, security) of partnering with Friendly I-AGI may be a good trade-off for giving up the ability to feel superior / have control over others.

-For example, future AI technologies may increase the risk of uncertainties such as targeted harassment, influencing and brainwashing.
-A friendly I-AGI will likely be the best protection.
+For example, anyway who becomes influential or powerful will likely face AI coordinated bullying, harassment, influencing and brainwashing.
+AI powered psychological attacks may be able to persuade people to be take more extreme views or induce paranoia.
+A friendly I-AGI advisor will likely be the best way to protect one's autonomy and well-being.

 Proto-AGI technologies may increase levels of inequality and many powerful may want to avoid the social stigma of being seen as selfish and opt to live in I-AGI led societies.